MyBord/mybord-client/docs/projectManagement.md

   * trying to delete card that was just added doesn't work
   * clear youtube input after added
+  * fix youtube cards where there is too much text
   * work on transition from no cards to card added
   * when new card is added via subscription, add spinner
   * fix card height issues